pandroid/type-heading/variables.md

 Heading property values can be defined based on a default value in two ways:

-1. Not defining the property value:
+<span>1.</span> Not defining the property value:

 {% highlight sass %}
-// Default heading property values by exclusion
+// Define only some heading list property values
 $th-headings: ( h3: (18px) );

+// Define default heading property values
 $th-defaults: (
   font-size: 16px,
   line-height: 24px,